Counting conjugacy classes in groups with contracting elements: Preliminaries

 \subsection{Periodic admissible paths}

 In \cite{YANG6}, the notion of an admissible path is defined with respect to a contracting system $\mathbb X$ in $\mathrm Y$.
-Roughly speaking, an admissible path is a concatenation of geodesics which travel alternatively near contracting subsets and leave them in an orthogonal way.
-In the present paper, we shall focus on a particular class of admissible paths, which will serve as axis for contracting elements.
+In the present paper, we shall focus on a particular class of admissible paths, which will serve as coarse axes for contracting elements.

 \begin{defn}[Periodic Admissible Path] Let $D, \tau>0$ and $\mathbb X$ be a contracting system with bounded projection.
 Given an element $g\in G$, a bi-infinite path $\gamma =\cup_{i\in \mathbb Z} (q_i p_i)$ is called \textit{periodic $(g, D, \tau)$-admissible path} if the following hold \begin{enumerate} \item each $p_i$ is a geodesic of length at least $D$ with two endpoints in $X_i \in \mathbb X$, \item each $q_i$ is a geodesic with $\tau$-bounded projection to $X_i$ and $X_{i-1}$: